The 20 Best Full-Fat Foods for Weight Loss

 Salmon doesn't get as bad of a rap as it used to when it comes to fat, but its health benefits are worth repeating.
 Adding a filet of this fish into your diet just twice a week to get the amount of heart-healthy omega-3 fatty acids recommended by the American Heart Association.
 Healthy people aren't the only ones reaping the rewards of their dinner choices, though.
 Even those already at a high risk of cardiovascular disease can get a leg up by serving salmon a couple times a week.
 Omega-3s reduce the risk of arrhythmia, decrease triglyceride levels, and can actually slightly lower blood pressure.

-Eat This, Not That! tip: Add some flaked salmon on a salad with some chopped avocado for a double down on those health benefits.
-And be sure to read this eye-opening report before you buy: The 7 Mistakes You’re Making When Ordering Salmon!
+Add some flaked salmon on a salad with some chopped avocado for a double down on those health benefits.
+And be sure to avoid the common mistakes people make when ordering salmon!

-Eat This, Not That! tip: But what about the mercury?
+But what about the mercury?
 Mercury levels in tuna vary by species; generally speaking, the larger and leaner the fish, the higher the mercury level.
-Bluefin and albacore rank among the most toxic, according to a study in Biology Letters.
-But canned chunk light tuna, harvested from the smallest fish, is considered a “low mercury fish” and can–and should!–be enjoyed two to three times a week (or up to 12 ounces), according to the FDA’s most recent guidelines.
+Bluefin and albacore rank among the most toxic.
+But canned chunk light tuna, harvested from the smallest fish, is considered a "low mercury fish" and can—and should!—be enjoyed two to three times a week (or up to 12 ounces), according to the FDA's most recent guidelines.